 Here at ForexBrokers.com, we maintain the largest independent regulatory database available on the web.
-Using 28 different variables, we have created a proprietary 1-100 score (higher the better) of overall trustworthiness, which we call, Trust Score.
-Is Admiral Markets safe?
-Here’s our trust summary.
+Using 28 different variables, we have created a proprietary 1-100 score (the higher the better) of overall trustworthiness, which we call the Trust Score.
+Here is our trust summary of Admiral Markets.

 |Publicly-Traded Company (Listed)||No|